 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite easy recipe books.
 Just click on the link, then browse around and do your shopping.

-Easy Cola Chicken Recipe Ingredients
+Basic Coca-Cola Chicken Thighs Recipe Ingredients

 2 tablespoons of cooking oil

-6 to 8 chicken thighs, skins removed
+6 to 8 boneless, skinless chicken thighs OR bone-in thighs with skin removed

-16 ounces barbeque sauce
+16 ounces barbecue sauce

-Directions for Easy Cola Chicken Recipe
+Directions for the Coca-Cola Chicken Thighs Recipe

 Heat oil in an electric skillet.
 Ours is similar to this Presto 16-inch version.
 Set the heat to 350 degrees.

 Brown the chicken for five minutes on each side.
-When chicken is browned, pour the barbeque sauce and cola over the chicken.
+When the chicken is browned, pour the barbeque sauce and cola over the chicken.
 Cover and simmer at 250 degrees for 20 minutes.

 If the liquid is boiling rapidly, you may want to turn the heat down to 200 degrees.
-Serves 4-6.
+Serves 4.

-What to Serve with the Easy Cola Chicken
+What to Serve with Coca-Cola Chicken Thighs

 We like to serve the chicken and sauce over rice, but you could also serve it over baked potatoes.
 If you serve it with rice, you may want to start the rice about 20 minutes before the chicken.
 We use a rice cooker and prefer brown rice, which takes about 40 minutes to cook.
 Depending on the rice cooker and the type of rice you use, the cooking time for the rice may vary.
 We love our rice cooker, which is similar to this 8-cup version by Hamilton Beach.